Orthogonal polynomials on the unit circle: Szegő's theorem

+One of the consequences is the existence of a mixed spectrum for discretized Schrödinger operators.

 Rakhmanov's theorem

 Rakhmanov's theorem states that if the absolutely continuous part $w$ of the measure $\mu$ is positive almost everywhere then the Verblunsky coefficients $\alpha_n$ tend to 0.

 Examples

 The Rogers–Szegő polynomials are an example of orthogonal polynomials on the unit circle.